 Our Housing Problem-Solving Community Initiative has been a highlight in our community.
 We created a 42-hour program to train the trainer for our Partners with Lived Experience.
 The training focuses on technical pieces of housing problem-solving.
 Our partners know the human-centered, trauma-informed, and equitable approaches needed to create the foundation for Housing Problem-Solving conversations.
 They graciously share their experience to make these concepts very real for the providers that are taking the training.
 We hope to onboard six additional trainers this year as that training space lives with our partners — they are the lead trainers and facilitators on Housing Problem-Solving for our community.

 We are also working on an assessment tool for our community through our Core Equity Team, which includes our partners with lived expertise, plus providers from the community, Sacramento Steps Forward staff, and Continuum of Care (CoC) members.
-We’ve built a prototype assessment to try to specifically address the racial disparities or racialized outcomes that the VI-SPDAT (a common triage tool called The Vulnerability Index – Service Prioritization Decision Assistance Tool) gives in our community.
+We’ve built a prototype assessment to try to specifically address the disparities or unequal outcomes that the VI-SPDAT (a common triage tool called The Vulnerability Index – Service Prioritization Decision Assistance Tool) gives in our community.

 In our community, the VI-SPDAT historically prioritizes white men, but according to our data, the most underserved are Indigenous and Black folks.
 Our Black community is four times more likely to experience homelessness, and our Indigenous community are seven times more likely to experience homelessness.
 We’re being intentional about creating this tool with the goal of implementation by the first quarter of 2024.
 It’s a huge lift, because it touches every part of our system — every single coordinated access point, the majority of our Homeless Management Information System data, projects, and interventions.